 Stove Top Stuffing is so good and popular because it comes pre-seasoned and is very easy to make.
-It is great to use for Thanksgiving because it can be made on the stove instead of taking up precious oven space.
+It is great to use for Thanksgiving side dishes or Christmas dinner because it can be made on the stove instead of taking up precious oven space.

 I hope you will try this recipe for Thanksgiving Stove Top Stuffing recipes with sausage.
 It is one of my favorite recipe and I think you will love the delicious savory flavor it adds to the stuffing.

-If you do make it, please leave a review and let me know what you think.
+If you do make it for your holiday meal, please leave a review and let me know what you think.
 Thanks for reading!